globus/globus-automate-client/WORKFLOW.md

 After creating a release or hotfix branch, you must follow these steps to merge the branch to `production` and `main`:

+1. On the branch that is to be released, prepare the code and documentation for release.
    1. Bump the version.
+        - If the release is a backwards compatible change use ``poetry version patch``
+        - If the release is non-backwards compatible, use ``poetry version minor``
    2. Bump copyright years as appropriate.
    3. Collect changelog fragments as appropriate.
+   4. Run unit/integration/CI/doc tests as appropriate.
-4. Commit all changes to git.
+   5. Commit all changes to git.

+2. Push the branch to GitHub.

-5. Submit a PR to merge the release branch into `production`.
+3. Create a new pull request to merge to `production`.
-   1. Wait for linting and unit/integration/CI/doc tests to pass.
+   1. Select `production` as the "base" merge branch.
+   2. Select the release or hotfix branch as the "compare" merge branch.
+   3. Wait for CI test results (and approvals, when possible).
-   2. It is the release engineer's discretion to ask for and require PR approvals.
+      1. It is the release engineer's discretion to ask for and require PR approvals.
 A release branch will usually contain code that has already been reviewed, unless it is a hotfix.
 If the release is a hotfix, it is recommended to get approvals.

+      > WARNING: **Merge conflicts**
+      >
+      > Merge conflicts halt the release process when merging to `production`
+      > unless it is a trivial conflict (like the "version" in `pyproject.toml`).
-6. Merge the release branch to `production`.
+   4. Merge the branch to `production`.
+Do not delete the branch!

-   1. After merging, tag the version in git.
-   2. After tagging, create a new release with release notes.
+4. Create a new tag and a new release.
+   1. Click on the "Releases" section.
+Then click "Draft a new release".
+   2. Click the "Choose a tag" dropdown, type the new version, and press Enter.
+   2. Select `production` as the target branch.
+   3. Type the new version as the release title.
+   4. Paste the changelog as the release description.
+   5. Click "Publish release" to publish the new tag and release on GitHub.

+5. Publish the release
+   1. Documentation updates will be pulled direction from the `production` branch.
+If the release is purely documentation, there are no further steps to publishing.
+   2. Code updates need to be published to PyPI.
+To do so, the following steps will need to be performed on a Terminal window:
+      1. git checkout production
+      2. git pull --tags
+      3. poetry publish --build

+6. Create a new pull request to merge to `main`.
+   1. Select `main` as the "base" merge branch.
+   2. Select the release or hotfix branch as the "compare" merge branch.
+   3. Wait for CI test results (and approvals, if needed).

+      > NOTE: **Merge conflicts**
+      >
+      > A merge conflict at this stage does NOT halt the release process.
+      > However, approval is required after resolving the conflict.
-7. Merge `production` into `main`.
+   4. Merge the branch to `main`.

-8. Delete the remote and local release branch.
+6. Delete the release branch.

-We should create a Github Action to automate steps 6.1, 6.2, 7, 8 and the production deployment.

-## Deploying to production

-Merges into `production` will trigger a documentation deployment to ReadTheDocs and a Github Action will run to build and deploy the package to PyPI.
-Once the release is successfully merged into `production`, automated processes take over and the public components will be released.
-It is the release engineer's responsibility to ensure that the Github Action executes successfully and the changes are successfully deployed.